 • Cooldown: 25 seconds

-• Effect: Dash forward ~30 studs, leaving a stunning trail that lasts 2 seconds
+• Effect: Dash forward roughly 30 studs, leaving a stunning trail that lasts 2 seconds.

-• Advanced use: Dash NOT directly at the enemy, but slightly to their side.
+• Advanced use: Dash not directly at the enemy, but slightly to their side.
 The stun trail cuts off their retreat path.
-Then quickscope them while they’re stunned.
+Then quickscope them while they’re stunned and can’t move.

 A-Tier